Application of a time-convolutionless stochastic Schr\"odinger equation to energy transport and thermal relaxation: Method

 In figure \ref{deltac}, we report the variance $\delta_c$ as a function of the number of independent realisations of the noise.
 We see that the algorithm (\ref{generate_color_noise}) performs better for a large number of runs (at least $2\times10^5$), while being close to the other two for a small number of runs.
 The algorithm proposed in \cite{Barrat2011} suffers from the need of performing a double Fourier transform, although for a large number of runs its performance improves consistently.
 On the other hand, we can consider the total computation time to generate a given number of realisations.
 Taking the time needed by algorithm (\ref{generate_color_noise}) as a reference, the algorithm of \cite{Rice1944, Billah1990} is about 7\% slower and the algorithm of \cite{Barrat2011} is about 50\% slower.
-However, we stress that the main advantage of the algorithm does not lie in the moderate numerical improvement but in the simplification it brings about by only requiring the power spectrum as input.
+However, we stress that the main advantage of the algorithm (\ref{generate_color_noise}) does not lie in the moderate numerical improvement but in the simplification it brings about by only requiring the power spectrum as input.

 For illustration, we show in figure \ref{single_run} a single realisation of the noise (\ref{generate_color_noise}) with 16834 mesh points.
-The noise appears as an analytic function of time due to the fact that time enters in $\gamma(t)$ via the oscillating term in the right hand side of (\ref{generate_color_noise}).
-Notice also that due to the use of the Fast Fourier Transform, the noise is periodic over the simulation time.
+Notice that due to the use of the fast Fourier transform, the noise is periodic over the simulation time.